junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Where does the monsters go after they die in the Purgatory?
 It's not the first time he wonders this, but this time he might actually go check it out himself.

 And then, that vamp loses its head.
 Its body freezes, its hold on his throat loosens, and it falls frigidly down, not moving an inch anymore.
+Not attached with a head.

 Dean looks up.

 A large monster has the bit-off vampire head in between its teeth, the cutting edge where the neck should connect to the body is dripping blood between the creature's teeth.
-It sees him, hesitates, as if can't decide whether to spit that bloody head out or swallow it.
+It sees him, hesitating, as if can't decide whether to spit that bloody head out or swallow it.
 It ends up swallowing it down in a gulp.
+Lights brighten in its eyes as the head moves through its throat, moments later, lights dim again.
+It still stares at Dean, not even blinking.

 Dean jumps to his feet, blade ready, pointing at this new thing.

-It's a huge creature, leaving long and stretching shadow on the ground as it walks, larger than Leviathans even.
-Dean has never seen anything like this before, dead or alive, has furs and scales and fangs all at once, a hybrid of so many different things.
+It's a huge creature, leaving long and stretched shadow on the ground as it moves, larger than most of the creatures around here, larger than most of the Leviathans even.
+Dean has never seen anything like this before, dead or alive, with furs and scales and fangs all at once, a hybrid of so many different things.
 Large, but broken.
 Confusing, but powerful.
+Troubling, but not ugly, not exactly.

-He steps back slowly as the monster walks towards him, also slowly, looking at him, opening its mouth.
-The teeth glinting with fresh blood.
+He steps back slowly as the monster moves towards him, equally prudently.
+It must be stronger than him, way stronger.
+Judging by how it bites off that vampire's head, it can probably kill Dean in a blink without shredding a sweat.
+Then why is it just looking at him, doing nothing?
+Its fangs point out behind the closed mouth, still glinting with fresh blood.
 On its back, black twisted parts stood out, looking more like broken horns than wings.

 Dean frowns at this thing, hunter's instinct kicking in, pulling and dragging him in two different directions.
 The blade is still dripping blood from the vamps he killed minutes ago, the instinct of continuing the action he's growing increasingly familiar with washes over his blood.
-It would be so easy, with such a twisted clumsy body and weird biological structure, he bets it couldn't move as fast as he does.
+It might be strong, but Dean is fast.
+If he's lucky, he might get a chance to its weak spot if it has any -- with such a twisted clumsy body and weird biological structure, he bets it couldn't move as fast as he does.

 But then, there is something else in it that makes him pause.
 Looking.
 Observing.
 Asking question first and shooting second.
 Something about this monster, maybe it's the black wing-like structure on its back, maybe it's the slightly tan-colored body and the white blue front, or just the way it approaches him, the way it bites off the head of the vamp that almost killed him again, somehow he thinks it's not going to hurt him.
 It can be trusted.
 He thinks he must already lost his minds to think that for a whole new level of freak.

 Dean circles it, checking out its side, its back, its shape.
-It stops, letting him, purring and moaning in a low grave sound.
+It stops the move, standing still, letting him check, allowing him move behind it where it can't see, purring and moaning in a low grave sound.
 Not menacing, more like sad.
+More trusting than anything else he met in here or out there.

 Dean notices it's wounded, badly.
 Not fatal, probably, but surely hurt like hell.
-There are teeth shaped wounds on its legs bleeding black and a round bullet shaped hole on its shoulder bleeding dark red.
-When it walks, the left paw steps shallower than the rest, he'd guess there are cuts there too.
+There are teeth shaped wounds on its legs bleeding black and a round bullet shaped hole on its shoulder bleeding crimson red.
+When it moves, the left paw steps shallower than the rest, he'd guess there are cuts there too.

 The vampire part of him is still functioning.
 The metallic smell of blood too strong there is no way of ignoring.
 He sniffs.
 And the most confusing part is, the blood doesn't smell right.
 Human blood smells fragrant, vampire blood dull and dead, demon blood sour, Leviathans bitter.
 But this thing, it's like a drug store, with all kinds of bad smell mixed together flowing inside its vein, covering what was originally there.